On the convergence of the Born series for Coulomb potentials: Various Sobolev spaces

 \textbf{The semiclassical calculus} In the interior of $X$ away from marked points (or ignoring marking), a one-parameter family $u=\{u(-;h)\}_{h>0}$ of distributions $u(-;h)$ lies uniformly in $H_\hbar^m(X)$ if it lies uniformly in $L^2$ and up to $m$-fold products of vector fields $h D_j$ (in local coordinates) leave it uniformly in $L^2$.
 See e.g.\ \cite[App.~E]{DyZw19}.

 \textbf{The semiclassical scattering calculus} Away from marked points (or ignoring marking), a one-parameter family $u=\{u(-;h)\}$ of distributions $u(-;h)$ is uniformly in $H_{\sc,\hbar}^{m,s}(X)$ if $r^s u$ lies uniformly in $L^2(X)$ as do up to $m$-fold products of vector fields $h D_j$ applied to $r^s u$.
 (This of course looks the same as the space above with a weight added, but we are now working globally.)
-The differential order $m$ here is of little interest in our work, as our operator $P$ is elliptic in the scattering sense over $\pa X$.
+The differential order $m$ here is of little interest in our work, as our operator $P$ is elliptic at fiber infinity.

 More subtly, we may replace the weight $s$ with a \emph{function} $\mathsf{s}$ on the phase space, which here is the \emph{compactified scattering cotangent} bundle, identified in the case of $X=\overline{\RR^n}$ with the space $\overline{\RR^n_x} \times \overline{\RR^n_\xi}$.
 The weight $r^s$ now becomes a (scattering) pseudodifferential operator $\Op (r^\mathsf{s})$, having variable order.
 See e.g.\ \cite{VaZw00}.